ninjakwarl/aphelpdesk/README.md

-Demo support ticketing project based on Laravel 6.
+Support Ticketing System based on Laravel

 Project is partly generated with [QuickAdminPanel](https://2019.quickadminpanel.com)